Greatest Love of All (Whitney Houston recording): Sales

-The song has become one of Houston's best-selling and best performing singles of her career.
+The song has become one of Houston's best-selling and best performing singles of her career, eventually selling over eight million copies worldwide.

 In the United States, it's her third biggest charting hit on the Billboard Hot 100 behind "I Will Always Love You" and "I Wanna Dance with Somebody (Who Loves Me).

 In December 1995, nearly a decade after its release, the song was certified gold by the Recording Industry Association of America for physical sales of half a million copies.
 In March 2019, it was certified platinum for sales-equivalent units of a million copies.
 In January 2023, it was certified double platinum for sales of two million copies.

 In Canada, it has been certified platinum in Canada for sales-equivalent units of over 80,000 copies.

 In the United Kingdom, the song has been certified gold for sales of over 400,000 copies and is one of 13 gold singles Houston had in the United Kingdom.

 In New Zealand, it was certified gold for sales of over 15,000 copies.